Frameless vs Framed Skylights: Which Looks Better and Performs Best?

 ✅ We offer frameless and fixed solutions trusted by homeowners and professionals across the UK

 Still comparing options?
-Request a consultation from us or download our Side-by-Side Skylight Comparison Guide.
+Request a consultation from us here.

 Last updated: 26 May 2025.
 Part of the “Skylight Design Comparison Series” by Skylights.co.uk.